New stem cell method aims to protect kids with rare immune disease

 Summary

-This study tested a special stem cell transplant for children with combined immunodeficiency, a condition where the immune system doesn't work properly.
-The approach removed certain naive cells from the donor's stem cells to try to prevent graft-versus-host disease, a serious complication, while keeping memory cells that fight infections.
-Only 4 children were enrolled before the study was stopped early, so results are limited.
+This study tested a way to improve stem cell transplants for children with combined immunodeficiency (CID), a condition where the immune system doesn't work properly.
+The approach removed certain naive cells from the donor stem cells to try to prevent graft-versus-host disease (a serious complication) while keeping the donor's memory T cells to fight infections.
+Only 4 children were enrolled before the study ended early, so results are limited.

 Get updates